Hexadecane/CppND-Capstone-Project/README.md

 ### Option 1 (using CMake and GCC):

 1. Clone this repo.
+2. Depending on the GCC version being used, the following changes might need to be made:
+   - In `./src/util.h`, replace `#include <filesystem>` on line 8 with `#include <experimental/filesystem>`
+   - Also in `./src/util.h`, replace `namespace FS = std::filesystem;` on line 21 with `namespace FS = std::experimental::filesystem;`
-2. Make a build directory in the top level directory: `mkdir build && cd build`
+3. Make a build directory in the top level directory: `mkdir build && cd build`
-3. Compile: `cmake .. && make`
+4. Compile: `cmake .. && make`
-4. In the build folder, copy the textures folder in the top level directory over to the build folder: `cp -avr ../textures ./` (or simply manually copy & paste in a file manager)
+5. In the build folder, copy the textures folder in the top level directory over to the build folder: `cp -avr ../textures ./` (or simply manually copy & paste in a file manager)
-5. Run it: `./Tyrianoid`.
+6. Run it: `./Tyrianoid`.

 ### Option 2 (using Visual Studio):

 1. Clone this repo.
 2. Open the .sln file with Visual Studio 2019 (Not tested with earlier versions).
-3. In `./src/util.h`, replace `#include <experimental/filesystem>` on line 8 with `#include <filesystem>`
-4. In `./src/util.h`, replace `namespace FS = std::experimental::filesystem;` on line 20 with `namespace FS = std::filesystem;`
-5. Verify that the required environment variables have been set.
+3. Verify that the required environment variables have been set.
 (Further instructions [here](https://lazyfoo.net/tutorials/SDL/01_hello_SDL/windows/msvc2019/index.php)).
-6. Verify that the directory `C:/SDL2-2.0.12` exists, or that the location of the SDL2 install is set correctly for the project (Further instructions [here](https://lazyfoo.net/tutorials/SDL/01_hello_SDL/windows/msvc2019/index.php)).
+4. Verify that the directory `C:/SDL2-2.0.12` exists, or that the location of the SDL2 install is set correctly for the project (Further instructions [here](https://lazyfoo.net/tutorials/SDL/01_hello_SDL/windows/msvc2019/index.php)).
-7. Compile it.
+5. Compile it.
-8. Run it: `./x64/Release/CppND-Capstone-Project.exe` or `./x64/Debug/CppND-Capstone-Project.exe` (depending on the compile configuration chosen).
+6. Run it: `./x64/Release/CppND-Capstone-Project.exe` or `./x64/Debug/CppND-Capstone-Project.exe` (depending on the compile configuration chosen).